Jonsey4/soen244final/README.md

 Additional testing can be accomplished with respective .bat file
 - task4.bat will run a test into the serial port, hard coded if the appropriate array has been defined in admin0.c.
 - task5.bat compiles the vm with the loader attached.

-- Other tests should function as expected, but none of them are uaranteed without minor changes to the #includes of some files.

-We weren't given proper rules for formatting a final submission, so it's gonna be a little haphazard.
-If this presentation doesn't make sense, contact:

-            Welton Jones
-            jones.welton.4@gmail.com
-            619-890-8255